MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessionplaybackcontrols_isplaypausetoggleenabled.md

 Whether the session currently supports the play pause toggle command (where play or pause is picked depending on state).

 ## -property-value
-true if play pause toggle is supported; otherwise, false.
+True if play pause toggle is supported; otherwise, false.

 ## -remarks